ml-jku/neural-gyrokinetics/docs/index.md

 Let $f = f(x, y, s, v_{\parallel}, \mu)$ where:

-- $ x $, $ y $ are spatial coordinates, in real space, cutting the torus radially.
+- $x$, $y$ are spatial coordinates, in real space, cutting the torus radially.
-- $ s $ is the toroidal coordinate along the field line, going around the torus.
+- $s$ is the toroidal coordinate along the field line, going around the torus.
-- $ v_{\parallel} $ the parallel velocity component, tangential to the torus.
+- $v_{\parallel} $ the parallel velocity component, tangential to the torus.
-- $ \mu $ is the magnetic angular moment, related to the gyrational velocity component.
+- $\mu$ is the magnetic angular moment, related to the gyrational velocity component.

 The perturbed time-evolution of $f$ is governed by the gyrokinetic equation [[5](#ref-gyrokinetics), [6](#ref-gyrokinetics2)], a reduced form of the Vlasov-Maxwell PDE system